 Risk factors include sun-exposure, sweating, fever, malignancy, and being hospitalised or bedridden.
 A Grover-like rash has been reported during the febrile phase of COVID-19.

 The cause of transient acantholytic dermatosis is unknown.
 Due to the frequent association with skin occlusion, heat, and sweating, one theory suggests Grover disease is due to sweat duct damage and occlusion.

 Drug-induced transient acantholytic dermatosis may be due to the drug or its metabolites being excreted in the sweat with toxic effects on the adjacent epidermis causing acantholysis and dyskeratosis.
 BRAF-induced Grover disease may result from keratinocyte proliferation via activation of the MAP-kinase pathway.

 SARS-CoV-2 was demonstrated on immunohistochemistry in the sweat gland epithelium and dermal vessels in a patient with COVID-19.

 What are the clinical features of transient acantholytic dermatosis?

-Transient acantholytic dermatosis often starts quite suddenly.
-It is more common in winter than in summer.
-Characteristics include:
+Grover disease often starts quite suddenly.
+Some (but not all) studies report it is more common in winter than in summer.

-- The most common sites are central back, mid chest.
+- The most common sites affected are central back, mid chest, and upper arms.

-- Lesions are small red, crusted or eroded papules.
+- Lesions are small red, crusted, or eroded papules and vesicles